 4. Small white clover:

-Nitrogen-fixing cover crops, including legumes like white clover, are excellent zucchini companion plants whether they are grown side by size or in succession with your zucchini crop.
-The nitrogen added to the soil by the small white clover helps feed the zucchini plants.
+Nitrogen-fixing cover crops, including legumes like white clover, peas, and beans add essential nutrients to the soil and are excellent zucchini companion plants whether they are grown side by size or in succession with your zucchini crop.
+The nitrogen added to the soil by the small white clover helps feed the zucchini plants which are heavy feeders.
 Just be sure to mow the clover before it drops seed to keep it from becoming “weedy.”

 Zucchini plant partners for improved pollination